MJy1023/StepFly/README.md

 ## 🎬 A Synthetic Demo

+⚠️ **Warning**: All data used in this demo is synthetic and generated for demonstration purposes only.

 ### Diagnosing API Gateway Availability Drop (Incident 700000001)

 This demo demonstrates how StepFly diagnoses a critical API gateway incident where availability dropped to 96.2% (below 99.9% SLA) across multiple regions.
 The root cause is hidden in a critical payment processing workflow failure that only manifests under specific business scenarios.